 - This image◊ does a pretty good job of showing the problem.
 Of note is the largest character seen: Scout-class Depthcharge, whose toy comes up to Bumblebee's waist, transforms into a seventy-meter corvette boat.
 A scale-accurate robot mode would be about the size of Mechagodzilla.

 - Endive from Chowder is sometimes shown to be much larger for comedic effect.

-- Also in "Hot Cross Bunny" the head scientist who wants to switch Bugs' brain with a chicken's his height varies throughout the short, sometimes he's like two feet taller than Bugs and other times he's a foot shorter than him.
+- Also in "Hot Cross Bunny" the head scientist who wants to switch Bugs' brain with a chicken's and his height varies throughout the short; sometimes he's like two feet taller than Bugs and other times he's a foot shorter than him.

 - Gantu from the Lilo & Stitch franchise varies in size too, especially in the TV series.
 One scene he towers over Lilo's house, the next he could conceivably fit inside it.

 - In the episode "Planet Jackers" in Invader Zim, Zim and the jackers look enormous in relation to Earth, and IIRC we could see the curvature of the planet from their perspective while Zim was getting crushed on it.
 Not as extreme as some other examples, but still....